Get your ducks in a row for a loan application

 “We all have strengths and weaknesses,” James says.
 “When I sit across from a loans officer, I know I’m dealing with someone who looks at financing plans every day.
 It’s easy to feel a little inadequate.
 But if I’ve had an outside consultant help me prepare my financials and prepare my presentation, I feel I’ve placed myself on a more even footing.”

-James says one of the best decisions he’s made at was to contract a reputable farm accounting firm to help in the development of a strategic plan.
+James says one of the best decisions he’s made at James Farms was to contract a reputable farm accounting firm to help in the development of a strategic plan.
 “It gave us a road map that lets us track our progress year after year,” he explains.
 “It proved to be invaluable when it came time to deal with a lending institution.”

 With a strategy in hand, James knew where he wanted the operation to be in five years, and how each purchase would fit into his goals.
 He could clearly explain what they wanted to do and how their current borrowing fit into their long-term vision for the farm.